roboxue/niffler/README.md

 #### Self Documentation
 More than the programming paradigm, Niffler has great operation utilities!
-- Visualize your code base as a DAG: Thanks to the nature of Data flow programming, it's straight forward to visualize your codebase
+- Visualize your code base as a DAG: because of the nature of Data flow programming, it's straight forward to visualize your codebase
 > A traditional program is usually represented as a series of text instructions
   (However) the flow of data is explicit, often visually illustrated as a line or pipe.
 - Opportunity to dump svg files at compile time.